 Aggressive Advocacy

 A day meant for laughter can end in an ambulance when a ride malfunctions or a hazard is ignored.
 As Fort Worth amusement park injury lawyer Paul Previte and our legal team know too well, these incidents leave families reeling—physically, emotionally, and financially.
-This page explains when Texas theme parks must pay for visitor injuries, the steps victims should take, and how the Law Office of Paul Previte fights for the compensation our clients deserve.
+This page explains when Texas theme parks must pay for visitor injuries, the steps victims should take, and how the Previte Law Firm fights for the compensation our clients deserve.

 A family outing turned nightmare?
-Call the Law Office of Paul Previte at (817) 335-4357 for a free, no-pressure case review and learn how we hold negligent amusement parks fully accountable before critical ride-log evidence disappears.
+Call the Previte Law Firm at (817) 335-4357 for a free, no-pressure case review and learn how we hold negligent amusement parks fully accountable before critical ride-log evidence disappears.

 Accidents happen because safety rules are broken.